 - 1. The monthly contribution for retirees to opt into the medical plan is based on plan election, Medicare eligibility and election, and dependent coverage election.
 Claims, premiums and associated costs paid by the employer, on behalf of the retiree, as well as contributions placed in trust will be considered as contributions towards the pre-funding contribution.
-All employer contributions shown in this report are net of retiree monthly contributions, which are shown in Schedule D as Retiree Premiums. - The valuation indicates that a decrease in the recommended employer contribution for the State Employee OPEB Fund from last year's recommended amount of \$218,961,977 to the current valuation amount of \$210,033,627 would be needed to fund the State Employee OPEB Fund. - 3.
-This contribution of \$210,033,627 is required to meet the cost of benefits currently accruing and provide for the amortization of the unfunded actuarial accrued liability over a period of 30 years. - 4.
-The decrease in the recommended contribution is primarily due to favorable claims and retiree premium experience and employer contributions over the actuarially determined amount.
-Offsetting the decrease is an increase due to lower than expected investment income and a change in the methodology to split the membership into State and School.
+All employer contributions shown in this report are net of retiree monthly contributions, which are shown in Schedule D as Retiree Premiums. - 2.
+The valuation indicates that a decrease in the recommended employer contribution for the State Employee OPEB Fund from last year's recommended amount of \$210,033,627 to the current valuation amount of \$178,423,443 would be needed to fund the State Employee OPEB Fund. - 3.
+This contribution of \$178,423,443 is required to meet the cost of benefits currently accruing and provide for the amortization of the unfunded actuarial accrued liability over a period of 30 years. - 4.
+The decrease in the recommended contribution is primarily due to lower than expected healthcare benefit costs for Medicare Advantage members and employer contributions over the actuarially determined amount.
+Offsetting the decrease is an increase due to lower than expected investment income.